 The development of serotonin syndrome (SS), which is potentially life-threatening, has been reported with opioid use, including with morphine.
-These reports generally occurred when morphine was used concomitantly with serotonergic drugs (see section 4.5 Interactions with Other Medicines and Other Forms of Interactions).
+These reports generally occurred when morphine was used concomitantly with serotonergic drugs (see section 4.5).
 Signs of SS may include clonus, agitation, diaphoresis, tremor, hyperreflexia, hypertonia and temperature elevation.